ibexa/documentation-developer/docs/guide/personalization.md

 | `attributes`     | array  | Fields which are required and will be requested from the Recommendation engine.
 These Field names are also used inside Handlebars templates. |

 You can also bypass named arguments using standard value passing as arguments.

+!!! note "Custom templates"

+    If you want to use a custom template for displaying recommendations, it must include `event_tracking.html.twig`:

+    `{% include 'EzRecommendationClientBundle::event_tracking.html.twig' %}`.

 Recommendation responses contain all content data which is requested as attribute in the recommendation call.
 This response data can be used in templates to render and style recommendations.